 Computer Information Systems at Carnegie Mellon University

-Carnegie Mellon is located in Pittsburgh, Pennsylvania and has a total student population of 14,180.
-In the 2018-2019 academic year, 54 students received a bachelor's degree in CIS from Carnegie Mellon.
+Carnegie Mellon is located in Pittsburgh, Pennsylvania and has a total student population of 13,519.
+Of the 1,953 students who graduated with a bachelor’s degree from Carnegie Mellon University in 2021, 66 of them were computer information systems majors.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Computer Information Systems section at the bottom of this page.